rabbitmq/rabbitmq-website/site/api-guide.md

 ### <a id="oauth2-refreshing-token" class="anchor" href="#oauth2-refreshing-token">Refreshing the Token</a>

-Tokens expire and the broker will kick out connections whose tokens are no longer valid.
+Tokens expire and the broker will refuse operations on connections with expired tokens.
 To avoid this, it is possible to call `CredentialsProvider#refresh()` before expiration and send the new token to the server.
 This is cumbersome from an application point of view, so the Java client provides